pgolpejas/poc-hotel/README.md

 ## Observability ##

+We use the grafana stack to monitor the application: loki, tempo, grafana.

+We deploy the stack using docker compose.

 Open grafana in http://localhost:3000.
 You can view logs with Loki, metrics and traces with tempo

 ## Performance test with k6 ##